dyphire/mpv-config/script-modules/file-browser-addons/README.md

 ## Addon List

-The following is a list of addons I have written:
+The following is a list of addons I have written.

+*Warning: many of these addons exist as a proof-of-concept, they are not as stable or well supported as the default file-browser script.*

+**ls**
+Implements standard directory parsing using the linux `ls` utility.
+This is an example addon, I don't know of any actual uses.

 **apache-browser**
 Implements support for http/https directory indexes that apache servers dynamically generate.